The Midwest Cowboy

 The Midwest Cowboy is the eighth solo studio album by American rapper Bizzy Bone.
 It was released on July 11, 2006 through Real Talk Entertainment with distribution via Koch Entertainment.
 Recording sessions took place at Illuminated Studios.
 Production was handled entirely by Playalitical except for "Thugs Need Love Too", produced with Pop Sykle.
-It features guest appearances from Playalitical, Spike-In-Wordz and Young Droop.
+It features guest appearances from Playalitical, Spoke-In-Wordz and Young Droop.